 “Where do your priorities lie in this relationship?”
 You’ve probably heard this in one of those romcoms that seem to be filled with miscommunication between the partners.
 One thing they do get right, however, is the importance of priorities in a relationship.
 You don’t want to jump into a relationship only to realize that a sports match is more important to your partner than you.

-And to help us understand better, consultant psychologist Jaseena Backer (MS Psychology), who is a gender and relationship management expert, is going to give us a lowdown on what some relationship priorities should look like.
+To make sure you don’t keep hearing how your priorities aren’t in order in every fight, consultant psychologist Jaseena Backer (MS Psychology), a gender and relationship management expert, is here to offer a lowdown on what relationship priorities should look like.

 How Do You Set Priorities In A Relationship?